finbourne/lusid-configuration-sdk-python-preview/README.md

 ## Installation

-The PyPi package for the LUSID Configuration SDK can installed using the following:
+The PyPi package for the LUSID Configuration Preview SDK can installed using the following:

 ```
 pip install lusid-configuration-sdk-preview finbourne-sdk-utilities